Connor-Levi/aura/README.md

 # Aura
-Aura is a simple raytracer built in Python, using GPU acceleration via the CuPy library.
+Aura is a simple ray marcher built in Python, using GPU acceleration via the CuPy library.

 > **Note:** This project is a work in progress and currently unfinished.